yonghuAa/data/README.md

 # data
-I'm glad that I have learned how to upload projects to github and rename the repositories.
+I'm glad that I have learned how to upload projects to GitHub and rename the repositories.